lightningorb/orb/README.md

 You can now build & launch Kivy on your target IOS device.

 To upload to apple connect, select build -> archive.

+# SSL

+In MacOSX if you get any issues relating to SSL, try installing Python's SSL certs.

+/Applications/Python\ 3.10/Install\ Certificates.command